juxor/afaq/markdown/secH2.md

-For Kropotkin, _"the task we impose ourselves"_ is to acquire _"sufficient influence to induce the workmen to avail themselves of the first opportunity of taking possession of land and the mines, of railways and factories,"_ to bring working class people _"to the conviction that they must reply on themselves to get rid of the oppression of Capital."_ [**Act for Yourselves**,
+For Kropotkin, _"the task we impose ourselves"_ is to acquire _"sufficient influence to induce the workmen to avail themselves of the first opportunity of taking possession of land and the mines, of railways and factories,"_ to bring working class people _"to the conviction that they must rely on themselves to get rid of the oppression of Capital."_ [**Act for Yourselves**,
 p.
 32] Strange words if Marxist assertions were true.
 As can be seen, Kropotkin is simply following Bakunin's ideas on the matter.
 He, like Bakunin,